 Introversion and Alcohol

 I started getting drunk when I was in high school, and before we were of legal age my friends and I used to go through such incredible lengths to get alcohol.
 We’d say things to each other like, “do you need alcohol for tonight?”
 Like need alcohol.
-It felt like we really did for the parties we’d go to.
+It felt like we really did need it for the parties we would go to.

 I can still remember how uncomfortable I’d have felt if I wasn’t “drunk enough” to be at one of those parties.
-You would have stood out as some special kind of kid if you could go to one and not drink.
+At least to me, that would have seemed like some kind of incredible accomplishment.

-I guess that stuck with me growing up, because even though I started partying far less into adulthood, it didn’t take away that compulsive need I had to drink in social situations.
+I guess that stuck with me growing up, because even though I started partying far less into adulthood, I still felt that compulsive need to drink in social situations.

-As an introvert alcohol was a way to get me through those large social gatherings like going out to bars and parties.
-It took so long for me to realize that it was not my nature to enjoy being in those environments and that I was actually drinking to make them bearable.
+As an introvert, alcohol was a way to get me through those large social gatherings like going out to bars and parties.
+It took so long for me to realize that it wasn't my nature to enjoy being in those environments and that I was actually drinking to make them bearable.

 It wasn’t until the forced Covid shutdowns that I started to really discover the things that I genuinely loved doing.
-Finding things like painting and reading and getting up with the sun for early morning walks have allowed me to live my life more authentically.
+Finding things like painting and reading and getting up with the sun for early morning walks have all shown me how to live my life more authentically.

 Once I started putting more thought into drinking and why I did it, I thought it would be kind of like a fun game to experience some firsts without alcohol.

-I tried going to my first wedding without drinking, what a concept!
-There’s actually no one saying that you have to be there until 1 in the morning in order to enjoy and celebrate someone’s marriage.
+I tried going to my first wedding without drinking.
+I mean what a concept.
+I stayed into the night, and then at 11 I went home to bed.
+Can you believe that?
+And no one said to me that I had to be there until 1 in the morning in order to properly celebrate the marriage.

-Rather than waiting for alcohol to take me to this other state of being where I imagined I was more fun and more charismatic, I actually just enjoyed being fully present in the moment and taking everything in.
+I noticed that rather than waiting for alcohol to take me to this other state of being where I imagined I was more fun and more charismatic, I was fully present.
+I enjoyed being there, really being there with all of my family.

-Besides, I think the most enjoyable part about drinking is just the buzz that you get from the first drink.
+Besides, I think the most enjoyable part about drinking is just the buzz that you get from the first drink anyway.
 Then you spend the rest of night trying to chase that initial feeling, but it’s not possible to maintain.
-Instead you just end up getting drunker and drunker and sloppier and sloppier.
+Instead you end up getting drunker and drunker and sloppier and sloppier.

 And then there’s dating.
-Before I would not have fathomed going on a first date without having a drink first.
+Before I wouldn't have been able to fathom going on a first date without having a drink first.
 Or many drinks.
-This is just not what you want, when you think about it.
+And that is just not what you want, when you think about it.
 Rather than making me more fun and personable it was actually making me a little dumber and a little less of a good conversationalist.

 I thought it could loosen me up a bit and help me release my inhibitions.
 But maybe the inhibitions are there for a reason.

 If you’re not vibing with someone, wouldn’t you rather know it?
-Try going on a date and experiencing everything.
-Don’t numb yourself to the bad experiences.
-Instead embrace them.
-So you can stop seeing people if it’s not fun for you sober.
+I tried going on dates and just experiencing everything.
+I didn't numb myself to the bad experiences.
+Instead I embraced them, because at least I knew when to stop seeing people that I couldn't have fun with sober.

 Now I feel like not drinking is my super power.
-When I was travelling in Italy, I still had a little taste of wine in Chianti, but that was enough for me.
-I knew I was going to be spending the afternoon in San Gimigniano and I didn't want to do it with the awful after effects of day drinking (like some of the others in my party I am sure experienced).
+When I was travelling in Italy, I still had a little taste of wine in Chianti, but that was fine enough for me.
+Since I knew I'd be spending the afternoon in San Gimigniano, I didn't want to do it with the awful after effects of day drinking (like some of the others in my party I am sure experienced).

 I never said to myself, “I’ll never drink again,” or anything like that.
 I don't believe in living by strict rules.
 I just know that right now, I don’t want to.
 Because I realized that it feels so good to feel good.